denislucey/FullStackDev/README.md

 Padding -> goes between element and border
 Border -> between padding and margin
 Margin -> between the border and the next element and it's box model

+## Project 6

+Intermediate css, learning about selectors and positioning, as well as the cascading nature of the language